badoo/Chateau/readme.md

 Presenters and Views are defined together as interfaces, giving us a clear overview of all the interactions that can occur between the two.
 By always using interfaces it is also very easy to replace the actual (Presenter or View) implementation with a mock when testing.

 Another decision we made was to always keep the View implementation separate from the Activity or Fragment which is using it.
-This allows the view to be used in either easily.
+This allows the view to be easily used in either one.

+#### View and Presenter implementations

+When creating an implementions of views and presenters we follow a certain set of practices.

+  - The following is passed to the presenter constructor:
+    - The View implementation (by its interface)
+    - The use cases the presenter requires to operate
+  - The view implementation is given via it's constuctor
+    - A [PresenterFactor](https://github.com/badoo/Chateau/tree/master/Barf/src/main/java/com/badoo/barf/mvp/PresenterFactory.java) which is used to instantiate the presenter.
+This allows both the view and presenter to have access to each other in their constuctors.
+Because of this pattern, calls to the view's methods during the constuction of the presenter should be avoided.
+    - A [ViewFinder](https://github.com/badoo/Chateau/tree/master/ChateauExtras/src/main/java/com/badoo/chateau/extras/ViewFinder.java) is generally used to find the views as it allways easy access to finding views by id whether the view owner is a Fragment or an Activity.

+**Note:** When adding functionality to a screen, it is prefered to additional presenters (composition) rather than extending the current presenter, however there is times where the later is preferable.

 ### Wiring it all together